mattermost/docs/source/developer/fx-guidelines.rst

 **Elements should feature margins horizontally and vertically, evenly spaced.**

-Create space between elements, such as buttons, text, line separators, headers and backgrounds, by leaving even space around them (either equal space or at most 1 pixel difference).
+Create space between elements, such as buttons, text, line separators, headers and backgrounds, by leaving even space around them (either equal space or at most one pixel difference).

     **Examples:**